-Potatoes are such a staple ingredient in many homes.
-They're relatively inexpensive and super versatile, and you can easily turn them into many delicious dishes.
+Potatoes are a staple food in many homes.
+They're relatively inexpensive, versatile, and you can easily turn them into many delicious options.
 Some of my all-time favorites include these Greek roasted potatoes and this mustard potato salad!

 These garlic potatoes are great served warm or at room temperature.
-You can just set them aside for a little bit to let the flavors marry.
-So good!
+And I would highly recommend, once you season them, set the potatoes aside for a little while to allow the flavors to meld.

 How to Boil Potatoes

 Boiling potatoes is not complicated.
 It takes three basic steps: